 The ratio is calculated under no-load conditions, using a tool known as a turns ratio tester.
 Done correctly, the test can identify tap changer performance, shorted turns, open windings, incorrect winding connections and other faults inside transformers.

-Simultaneous readings of voltage are taken to low voltage and high voltage windings area taken after the voltage is applied to one winding.
+Simultaneous readings of voltage are taken to the low-voltage and high-voltage windings area after the voltage is applied to one winding.
 The ratio is the division between the high reading and low reading.
 If it is a three-phase transformer, each phase is tested individually.

-It is the ratio of the power dissipated divided by the input volt-ampere multiplied by 100.
-The test is made with a capacitance bridge, and the connections are the same as for the Megger test.
-This test can be repeated during the service life of the transformer and verified against the result obtained during manufacturing to check if the insulation is malfunctioning or decaying.
+The test is performed with a power factor test kit, and the connections are the same as for the Megger test (the insulation resistance test).
+This test can be repeated during the service life of the transformer and verified against the result obtained during manufacturing, as a check to determine if the insulation is malfunctioning or decaying.

-This test will detect if transformers have been connected in a correct phase relationship.
-It calculates the angular displacement and relative phase sequence of the transformer, and can be tested at the same time as ratio and polarity tests.
-The voltages of the phase of primary and secondary can be recorded and comparisons made to get the phase relation.
+This test will detect if two or more transformers have been connected in a correct phase relationship.
+This test calculates the angular displacement and relative phase sequence of the transformers and can be conducted at the same time as ratio and polarity tests.
+The voltages of the phase of primary and secondary windings in each transformer can be recorded and comparisons made to get the phase relation between them.